Vittorio Alfieri: Early life

 Alfieri was born at Asti, Kingdom of Sardinia, now in Piedmont.

 His father died when he was very young, and he was brought up by his mother, who married a second time, until, at the age of ten, he was placed in the academy of Turin.
 After a year at the academy, he went on a short visit to a relative at Coni (mod.
 Cuneo).
-During his stay there he composed a sonnet chiefly borrowed from lines in Ariosto and Metastasio, the only poets he had at that time read.
-At thirteen, Alfieri began the study of civil and canon law, but this only made him more interested in literature, particularly French romances.
+During his stay there, he composed a sonnet chiefly borrowed from lines in Ariosto and Metastasio, the only poets he had at that time read.
+At age thirteen, Alfieri began the study of civil and canon law, but this only made him more interested in literature, particularly French romances.
 The death of his uncle, who had taken charge of his education and conduct, left him free, at the age of fourteen, to enjoy his paternal inheritance, augmented by the addition of his uncle's fortune.
-He began to attend a riding-school, where he acquired an enthusiasm for horses and equestrian exercise that continued for the rest of his life.
+He began to attend a riding school, where he acquired an enthusiasm for horses and equestrian exercise that continued for the rest of his life.

 Having obtained permission from the king to travel abroad, he departed in 1766, under the care of an English tutor.
 Seeking novelty in foreign cultures, and being anxious to become acquainted with the French theatre, he proceeded to Paris, but he appears to have been completely dissatisfied with everything he witnessed in France and did not like the French people.
-In the Netherlands he fell in love with a married woman, but she went with her husband to Switzerland.
+In the Netherlands, he fell in love with a married woman, but she went with her husband to Switzerland.
 Alfieri, depressed by the incident, returned home and again began studying literature.
 Plutarch's Lives inspired him with a passion for freedom and independence.
-He recommenced his travels; and his only gratification, in the absence of freedom among the continental states, came from contemplating the wild and sterile regions of the north of Sweden, where gloomy forests, lakes and precipices encouraged his sublime and melancholy ideas.
+He recommenced his travels, and his only gratification, in the absence of freedom among the continental states, came from contemplating the wild and sterile regions of the north of Sweden, where gloomy forests, lakes and precipices encouraged his sublime and melancholy ideas.
 In search of an ideal world, Alfieri passed quickly through various countries.
-During a journey to London he engaged in an intrigue with Lady Penelope Ligonier, a married woman of high rank.
+During a journey to London, he engaged in an intrigue with Lady Penelope Ligonier, a married woman of high rank.
 The affair became a widely publicised scandal and ended in a divorce that ruined Lady Ligonier and forced Alfieri to leave the country.
 He then visited Spain and Portugal, where he became acquainted with the Abbe Caluso, who remained through life the most attached and estimable friend he ever possessed.
 In 1772, Alfieri returned to Turin.
-This time he fell for the Marchesa Turinetti di Prie, but it was another doomed affair.
+This time, he fell for the Marchesa Turinetti di Prie, but it was another doomed affair.
 When she fell ill, he spent his time dancing attendance on her, and one day wrote a dialogue or scene of a drama, which he left at her house.
-When the couple quarreled, the piece was returned to him, and being retouched and extended to five acts, it was performed at Turin in 1775, under the title of Cleopatra.
+When the couple quarrelled, the piece was returned to him, and being retouched and extended to five acts, it was performed at Turin in 1775, under the title of Cleopatra.